 - Relationships and sexuality education: A guide for teachers, leaders and boards of trustees(external link).

 It’s important to develop young people’s social-emotional safety skills to help them have safe experiences online and offline.
 NZ Police and Kidpower International have developed the Kidpower Confident Kids programme to do just that.
 It includes child protection strategies and coaching strategies to help build children’s safety skills and confidence without scaring them.

 Grooming is when an adult tries to build a relationship with a child so that they can sexually exploit them.
 Exploitation isn’t always physical, it can happen online.
 Groomers try to build an online relationship with the child through social media, chatting in a forum, chatting in an online game or via any other platform for online communication.

 If you want to learn more about how groomers get close to children and how they keep control, you can refer to Netsafe(external link).

 - Hector’s World(external link): an engaging animated series supported by lesson plans and worksheets, offering 4–8-year-old children practical guidance on protecting their personal information and figuring out who is trustworthy online.

 - Keeping Ourselves Safe(external link): a child abuse prevention programme developed by NZ Police for schools which helps students to recognise the difference between healthy and unhealthy relationships in the physical and online worlds, and encourage students who have been or are being abused to seek help.

 Protecting vulnerable youth online

 All young people can be exposed to harms online.
 However, some groups are more vulnerable than others, for example, rainbow youth or youth with neurodevelopmental disorders.
-For these communities the internet can be a vital resource to connect with likeminded individuals, explore their identities and reduce feelings of isolation, and it is important that educators are aware of the increased risks that young people and vulnerable communities may be exposed to online.
+For these communities the internet can be a vital resource to explore their identities and reduce feelings of isolation by connecting with others who support their identities.
+It is important educators are aware of the increased risks that young people and vulnerable communities may be exposed to online.